 Price-Per-Article Comparison

-As of April 2026, only four AEO platforms under $250/mo actually create content.
-The price-per-article calculation reveals which platform gives you the most output for your money.
+As of July 2026, several AEO platforms under $250/mo create content, and the price-per-article calculation reveals which gives you the most output for your money.

 | Platform | Monthly Price | Articles/Mo | Price Per Article | Human Review | AEO-Optimized | Post-Pub Verification |